Can Rhinoplasty Help Solve Breathing Problems in the Nose?

 While this may sound like a very high statistic, most deviated septums are actually quite mild and often do not need nose surgery to improve breathing.
 In fact, most people go their whole lives without ever knowing they even have one.

 A good sign you may have a deviated septum, even a mild one, is if you find it harder to breathe in one side of your nose than the other.
 In more prominent cases, the deviation may cause a very noticeable blockage.
 In some cases, a deviated septum can even block both sides of the nose.
-The ability to breathe properly may further be inhibited during colds, allergy flare-ups, or when laying down.
-It is in these cases where nose surgery to improve breathing is often required.
-If you think you require nose surgery to breathe better, or even if you’re just wondering, “should I get a nose job?”, continue reading, as there are other signs of a deviated septum.
+The ability to breathe properly may further be inhibited during colds, allergy flare-ups, or when lying down.
+In these cases, nose surgery to improve breathing is often required.
+If you think you require nose surgery to breathe better, or even if you’re just wondering, “should I get a nose job?” continue reading, as there are other signs of a deviated septum.

 Other Symptoms of a Deviated Septum